minorua/Qgis2threejs/docs/source/Tutorial.rst

 Zoom to a part of the DEM layer extent as the map canvas is filled by the colorized DEM layer, and then click the plugin icon |plugin_icon| in the web toolbar to open the Qgis2threejs exporter.

-There is Layers panel on the left side of the window, which lists map layers in current QGIS project.
+There is ``Layers`` panel and ``Animation`` panel on the left side of the window.

+The ``Layers`` panel shows the map layers in the current QGIS project that can be added to the 3D scene.
-Layer items are grouped into DEM, Point, Line and Polygon.
-DEM layer group has 1-band raster layers (GDAL provider) in current QGIS project and `Flat Plane` (a flat plane at zero altitude).
+Layer items are grouped by type.
+DEM layer group has 1-band raster layers in current QGIS project and a `Flat Plane` (a flat plane at an altitude).
+Multi-band raster layers and raster layers loaded using a provider other than GDAL provider are not available.
+Additional flat planes can be added from ``Scene - Add Layer`` menu.

 There is a preview on the right side.
-Now scene doesn't contain any 3D objects.
+The scene doesn't contain any 3D objects now.

 Let's add the DEM layer into the scene.
 Just click the checkbox on the left of the DEM layer under the DEM layer group.